-Amount Percent
+• Amount Percent

+Cash and cash equivalents \$19,413,000 99.9%

-\$ 19,413,000 13,000 99.9 % 0.1
+Less than one year 13,000 0.1

-\$ 19,426,000 100.0 %

-========= =======
+One to two years

+Greater than five years

+\$19,426,000 100.0%

 Foreign Exchange Rate Risk

 All of our development contract payments are made in U.S. dollars.
 However, in the future we may enter into development contracts in foreign currencies that may subject us to foreign exchange rate risk.
 We have purchase orders and supply agreements in foreign currencies and may enter into such agreements from time to time in the future.
 We believe our exposure to currency fluctuations related to these arrangements is not material.
 We intend to enter into foreign currency hedges to offset material exposure to currency fluctuations when we can adequately determine the timing and amounts of the exposure.